"Ronda to Tarifa"

-Our self-guided tours are designed for enthusiasts rather than Mountain bike experts.
+This self-guided tour is designed for cross country mountain biking enthusiasts rather than MTB experts.
 There are hills throughout the region which will need to be tackled but we keep daily distances manageable, particularly on days with more hills.
 On the longest days, take things steadily and ensure you take plenty of refreshment/snack stops and drink lots of water.

 Just remember that in summer, higher temperatures can make cycling seem harder so we suggest starting soon after 9am and aiming to finish before 2pm.